Apply for a Cal Grant in 2 easy steps!

 - The California Dream Act Application is the application non-citizens will use to apply for High School Entitlement Cal Grant A and B awards, Community College Transfer Entitlement A and B awards, and Cal Grant C. The Dream Application is also used for institutional Dream Act financial aid and California Community Colleges Board of Governors Fee Waiver (BOG fee waiver).

-- Find more information about money for college in the Fund Your Future brochure and the More Ways to Pay Fact Sheet.
+- Find more information about money for college in the Fund Your Future brochure, Fund Your Future Magazine and the More Ways to Pay Fact Sheet.

 - Financial Aid Checklists - Use these checklists to help you plan and pay for college.